 The resort is boutique in style which accounts for its exclusivity.
 Architecture of the building is decidedly Filipino with a splash of modern amenities.
 The thatched villas or “balai” in the dialect, are single-detached.
 These are built with sturdy construction materials, but the ample use of indigenous materials for finishing like bamboo, cogon, and wood is emphasized.
 Most of the villas have individual private swimming pools.
 The focal point of the resort is the infinity swimming pool which definitely blends with the sea at its bluest.

 A valid passport for at least six months is required.
 Usually a visa is not required as long as the traveler’s visit is not more than 21 days and he or she can produce a valid return ticket or ticket for the next destination.
 Visitors are advised to check with the Philippine embassy or consulate in their country of origin for more information regarding the necessary immigration requirements.

-American Express, JCB, Mastercard & Visa Cancellation/No Show Policy
+American Express, JCB, Mastercard & Visa

-Panglao Island is shielded from the harsh effects of tropical cyclones by mainland Bohol and its neighbouring islands.
+Panglao Island is shielded from the harsh effects of tropical cyclones by mainland Bohol and its neighboring islands.
 As in most parts of Bohol, it has a very nice, tropical climate without many variations.
 The nicest period to stay in Bohol is from November to February, when the climate is slightly cooler, while during summer, which lasts March to May, the climate is slightly hotter than normal.
 Bohol does not have a very clear-cut dry season.
 It can rain any day of the year, but you can only experience heavy downpour from June to November.

 Lightweight cottons and linens are worn mostly throughout the year, but warmer clothes are useful on cooler evenings.
 It could be windy at times in the resort especially in the evening.
 A hat and shades help a lot especially during summer.
 Rainwear or umbrellas are advisable for the rainy season.